Blog

 • Paperboard enclosures

-Secondary packaging isn’t always necessary, particularly when it comes to single items, such as large bottles of vitamins.
-However, some manufacturers still choose to add secondary packaging to individual items for added protection or for marketing or regulatory purposes.
-Secondary packaging can be effective for branding as you can use it as a canvas for your product and customize it with your brand colors or by printing your logo or slogan on the packaging.
+Secondary packaging isn’t always necessary, particularly for single items, such as large bottles of vitamins.
+However, some manufacturers still choose to add it to individual items for added protection or marketing or regulatory purposes.
+Secondary packaging can be effective for branding — you can use it as a customizable canvas by printing your logo or slogan on the packaging.

-If secondary packaging is for individual items or bulk packages of an item, it’s important to design packaging with consumers’ needs in mind.
-Of course, if its purpose is simply to enclose multiple units of primary packages, it still needs to be designed with the consumer in mind.
-Whether you use primary packaging alone or with secondary packaging, your goal is to make it as easy and convenient as possible while keeping safety, freshness and quality control in mind.
+Whether you use primary packaging alone or with secondary packaging, your goal is to make it as easy and convenient as possible while keeping consumer safety, freshness and quality control in mind.

 What Is Tertiary Packaging?

-The third level of packaging is designed to protect your products for storage or shipment.
-Tertiary packaging protects the product and the primary and secondary packaging.
+The third level of packaging protects your products for storage or shipment.
 It can also help with handling and inventory by containing helpful information and labeling.
-It is important to note that customers generally do not see your product’s tertiary packaging — retailers remove it before displaying your products on their shelves.
+Customers generally do not see your product’s tertiary packaging — retailers remove it before displaying your products on their shelves.

-Examples of tertiary packaging include stretch wraps, big cardboard boxes, plastic and pallets.
+Examples of tertiary packaging include stretch wraps, oversized cardboard boxes, plastic and pallets.

-• Choose packaging for your industry: Always choose packaging according to your product’s industry.
+• Choose packaging for your industry: Always select packages according to your product’s industry.
 For example, if you make food items, your packaging — especially the primary packaging — needs to be food-safe.
-Another example is cosmetics — you need special packaging that will not react with your product.
+Another example is cosmetics — you need special materials that will not react with your product.

-• Go for custom solutions: Packaging should always fit your product’s unique size, weight and materials.
-Packaging sizes should fit your products well, no matter the product’s dimensions.
-Custom packaging solutions help you get the best fit for your product and help make your product more sustainable by eliminating unnecessary waste from choosing stock options that do not necessarily fit your needs.
+• Go for custom solutions: Packaging should always fit your product’s unique dimensions, weight and materials.
+Custom packaging solutions help you get the perfect fit for your product and make your brand more sustainable by eliminating unnecessary waste from choosing stock options that do not necessarily meet your needs.

 • Consider the supply chain: Are you selling your products directly to customers, or does a retailer stock your item?
 How your product moves through the supply chain can impact what sort of packaging you use, as it can affect storage, handling and shipment.